 Masterclass Series: Building UX For Enterprise7 min readReading Time: 5 minutes

 For decades, the term enterprise UX has been largely associated with clunky, convoluted experiences.
 But all of that is changing.
 The past few years have seen enterprise UX garner attention from user-experience thought leaders around the world.
-Businesses are also beginning to see the ROI that comes with unclogging the layers of complexity that is embedded within in-house software and putting the end-user in the driver’s seat.
+There is significant ROI to be realized from unclogging the complexity that is embedded within in-house software.
+Businesses are now putting the end-user in the driver’s seat.

 We recently hosted an AMA with Aaditya Sood.
-During the session, Sood delved deep into the fundamentals of designing intuitive UX for enterprise users and the best practices for product stickiness.
+During the session, Sood delved deep into the fundamentals of designing intuitive UX for enterprise users.
+He also covered the best practices for product stickiness.

 Here are some highlights from the session:

 1) An ideal enterprise UX should focus on 3 main features

 AS: Here are three features that teams need to keep in mind while designing UX for enterprises.